Skip to content

 A Simple Risk Example

-Suppose a trader wants to risk 10 dollars on a gold trade.
+Suppose a trader wants to risk 50 dollars on a gold trade.
 The entry is 2,350 and the trade idea is wrong below 2,345.
 The stop distance is 5 dollars.
-If the position value is 1 dollar per 1 dollar move, the planned loss is about 5 dollars before costs.
-If the position value is 10 dollars per 1 dollar move, the planned loss is about 50 dollars before costs.
+The lot size must be small enough that a 5 dollar move plus costs stays near the planned 50 dollar risk.

-The chart is identical in both examples.
-The account risk is not.
+The chart is identical whether the trader uses 0.01 lot, 0.05 lot, or 0.10 lot.
+The account risk is not identical.
 Lot size decides whether the trade is reasonable or reckless.

 Spread and Slippage